 Geology Site Account

-Langtons Gravel Pit, SOUTH WEALD, Brentwood District, TQ57799476, Potential Local Geological Site
+Langtons Gravel Pit, SOUTH WEALD, Brentwood District, TQ57799476, Notified Local Geological Site

 Langtons is a disused gravel pit that is now a small fishing lake surrounded by woodland.
 It is an important geological site because it was one of the very few places where the 'Bagshot Pebble Bed' was formerly exposed.